cpfaff/rbefdata_paper/paper/rbefdata.md

 we construct a workflow in form of an R script.
 The script is based on the analysis of an experiment about N retention as part of the  BEF-China experiment.
-As the results are published already the data used here is open access and thus the workflow in form of an R script presented here can be simply reproduced.
+As the results are published already the data used here is open access and thus the workflow presented here can be simply reproduced.
 We discuss the introduced R package and the combination of software in terms of the data life cycle and data management requirements in ecology.
 Additionally, we give an outlook on upcoming features like an improved exploration of data by the integration of semantic repositories and smart merging functionality that will be implemented in future versions of `rbefdata` and `BEFdata`.

 ## Introduction